ember-learn/guides-source/guides/release/routing/defining-your-routes.md

 ## Transitioning Between Routes
 Once the routes are defined, how do we go about transitioning between them within our application?
 It depends on where the transition needs to take place:

-- From a template, use [`<LinkTo>`](https://api.emberjs.com/ember/3.11/classes/Ember.Templates.helpers/methods/link-to?anchor=link-to) as mentioned above
+- From a template, use [`<LinkTo />`](https://emberjs.com/api/ember/release/classes/Ember.Templates.helpers/methods/link-to?anchor=link-to) as mentioned above
-- From a route, use the [`transitionTo()`](https://api.emberjs.com/ember/3.11/classes/Route/methods/transitionTo?anchor=transitionTo) method
+- From a route, use the [`transitionTo()`](https://emberjs.com/api/ember/release/classes/Route/methods/transitionTo?anchor=transitionTo) method
-- From a controller, use the [`transitionToRoute()`](https://api.emberjs.com/ember/3.11/classes/Controller/methods/transitionToRoute?anchor=transitionToRoute) method
+- From a controller, use the [`transitionToRoute()`](https://emberjs.com/api/ember/release/classes/Controller/methods/transitionToRoute?anchor=transitionToRoute) method
-- From anywhere else in your application, such as a component, inject the [Router Service](https://api.emberjs.com/ember/3.11/classes/RouterService) and use the [`transitionTo()`](https://api.emberjs.com/ember/3.11/classes/RouterService/methods/transitionTo?anchor=transitionTo) method
+- From anywhere else in your application, such as a component, inject the [Router Service](https://emberjs.com/api/ember/release/classes/RouterService) and use the [`transitionTo()`](https://emberjs.com/api/ember/release/classes/RouterService/methods/transitionTo?anchor=transitionTo) method